hfp/mpirun/README.md

 Example
 =======
 The MPIRUN script is independent of a particular application.
-For the matter of a specific example, one may run <a href="http://quantum-espresso.org/">Quantum Espresso</a> (see also <a href="https://github.com/cdahnken/libxphi">here</a>) using four ranks per socket:
+For the matter of a specific example, one may run [Quantum Espresso](http://quantum-espresso.org/) (see also [here](https://github.com/cdahnken/libxphi)) using four ranks per socket:

 ```sh
 mpirun.sh -p4 \